Quad9DNS/documentation/docs/Setup_Guides/Linux_and_BSD/MX_Linux_23.md

 ## Overview

 The easiest way to set Quad9 on your entire network is via your router settings.
-If you'd prefer to set Quad9 on a single system, please follow the steps below to configure Fedora 38 to use Quad9.
+If you'd prefer to set Quad9 on a single system, please follow the steps below to configure MX Linux 23 to use Quad9.

 !!! warning "Firefox, VPNs"
     * **Firefox** is set to use Cloudflare DNS by default in some regions.
 If you're using Firefox, check that [this is disabled](https://support.mozilla.org/en-US/kb/dns-over-https#w_configure-doh-protection-settings).